Cine jobs

 NOVEL TO SCRIPT 3: "THE CASPIAN CONNECTION"

-This is a huge project - Odin, Vikings, adventures, terrorism, Islam, Swedish feminism, etc. - and its two first presentable book drafts are now seeing the light of day (in English and Swedish).
-These texts, I believe, sooner or later, will become movies, but as I, quite moronically, have been working in two languages simultaneously (thus producing more headaches than high-quality finished text) the most pressing question is “Shall I proceed in English or Swedish?”
-These scripts I would not be capable of developing to the standard I would like without the assistance of a publisher/production company.
+This is a massive project—encompassing Odin, Vikings, adventures, detective work, terrorism, Islam, Swedish feminism, and more—and its two initial, presentable book drafts are now ready to be published (in English and Swedish).
+These texts are intended to become films eventually, but as I have foolishly been working in two languages simultaneously (resulting in more headaches than high-quality finished text), the most pressing questions are, “Shall I proceed in English or Swedish?” and “Should I keep home base as Sweden/Birka and the 830s, or should I change it to Norway or Denmark?”
+I cannot develop these books to the script standard I desire without the assistance of a director, a more suitable writer, or a production company.

 SHORT STORY TO SCRIPT 1: "THE LITTLE WOODEN HORSE"

-is about a wooden horse that escapes the merry-go-round when everyone at the amusement park is asleep.
-He then sets off for the continent where he believes that all horses roam free: America.
-As he gallops off into the night we follow him on his adventures and we get to know his (pretty shallow, and quite human-like and easy-to-identify-with) personality through his reflections on the nature of the world, his fellow animals on the merry-go-round, us bipeds, and the slavery we have forced upon him.
+The story revolves around a wooden horse at an amusement park that escapes from the merry-go-round late at night while everyone is asleep.
+He then sets off for the continent where he believes all horses roam free: America.
+As he gallops into the night, we follow him on his adventures and get to know his (pretty shallow, quite human-like, and easy-to-identify-with) personality through his reflections on the nature of the world, his fellow animals on the merry-go-round, us bipeds, and the slavery that has been imposed upon him and his fellow animals.
 Yes, of course, he ends up going in a circle.
-I love the story, which could become a “deep” animated family/children’s movie, and I would be happy to provide it with a pre-discussed treatment to form the base for further talks, treatments, and scripts.
+I love the story, which could become a “deep” animated family/children’s movie, and I would be happy to provide it with a pre-discussed treatment to serve as the foundation for further talks, treatments, and scripts.
+Senior has only written one children’s story other than this: My Uncle Jacinto, which regularly competes for ‘Best Hispanic Movie of All Times’ at festivals; this is better.

 SHORT STORY TO SCRIPT 2: "MY FRIEND IN THE PHOTO"

-is a vampire story that I'd like to see developed into a movie.
-It is set in a traditional "vampire-country," and in “a proper vampire setting”.
-Senior had some dubious branches on his ancestral tree (ok, so I have them as well but I am presently symptom-free), and his disbelief in the supernatural gets severely upset.
+This is a vampire story that I would like to see developed into a film.
+It is set in a traditional "vampire territory" and in “a proper vampire setting."
+Senior had some dubious branches on his ancestral tree (ok, so I have them as well, but I am presently symptom-free), and in this story, his disbelief in the supernatural becomes severely questioned.
+This is a vampire story from the 1930s, and there’s nothing to say that it is not 100% true.

 SHORT STORY TO SCRIPT 3: "A BEAUTIFUL GIRL"

-is a love story with an amazing and modern/undecidable twist that could be turned into either cinema or theater.
-It is set in post-war Germany, where it delves deep into the nature of "the beautiful feminine´s" psyche; something that I am not very good at, so I could at best assist.
+This is a love story with an amazing and modern yet undecidable twist that could be adapted for either cinema or theatre.
+It is set in post-war Germany, where it delves deeply into the nature of "the beautiful feminine's" psyche—something I am not particularly skilled at, so do not look to me for assistance in developing this.

 SHORT STORY TO SCRIPT 4: "THE MAN IN THE BLUE TUXEDO"

-is mainly about a casino-heist, and could be turned into a good movie.
-Also, it has a character that, properly developed, could become ‘worthy of his own TV series (as in a wicked version of The Persuaders).
-Thirdly, though the story can stand on its own, it has a casino-scam-part that could contribute to an action movie where the "I've-given-up-hero" luckily stumbles upon a cool way to make a huge income in a casino, and though the situation could be a little difficult to set up, the quality would be excellent.
+This is primarily about a casino heist and could be adapted into a compelling film.
+Additionally, it features a character who, with proper development, could become ‘worthy of his own TV series (as in a wicked version of The Persuaders).
+Furthermore, while the story can stand on its own, there is a casino scam element that could enhance any action movie in which the "I've-given-up-hero" discovers a clever way to earn a significant income in a casino (and stage a comeback from being ‘down and out’).
+Although the situation might be somewhat challenging to set up, the quality would be excellent.

 SHORT STORY TO SCRIPT 5: "THE SPY"